-The Board of Directors has adopted a written policy that a director must tender his or her resignation if the director (i) changes his or her employer or otherwise has a significant change in job responsibilities, (ii) accepts or intends to accept a directorship with another company (or with any other organization that would require a significant time commitment) or (iii) in the case of a director who is an employee of the Company, retires or otherwise terminates active employment with the Company.
-The Nominating and Governance Committee will then evaluate the circumstances of the director's new position and recommend to the full Board whether to accept or reject the director's resignation in light of whether the director continues to satisfy the Board's membership criteria and whether continued service on the Board is appropriate.
+The Board of Directors has adopted a written policy that a director must tender his or her resignation if the director (i) changes his or her employer or otherwise has a significant change in job responsibilities, (ii) accepts or intends to accept a directorship with another company (or with any other organization that would require a significant time commitment) or (iii) in the case of a director who is an employee of our company, retires or otherwise terminates active employment with our company.
+The Nominating and Governance Committee will then evaluate the circumstances of the director's new position and recommend to the full Board whether to accept or reject the director's resignation in light of whether the director continues to satisfy the Board of Directors' membership criteria and whether continued service on the Board of Directors is appropriate.